Bruce Deighton, PhD, President of Graduate Medical Education, HCA Healthcare, Brentwood, TN

 Abhishek Lunagariya, MD, MHA, Stroke and Vascular Neurology, University of Central Florida College of Medicine, Orlando, FL

-Dr. Lunagariya is an assistant professor of Neurology the University of Central Florida.
+Dr. Lunagariya is an assistant professor of Neurology at the University of Central Florida.
 He is a stroke expert with dual training and board certification in Neurology and Vascular Neurology.
 He received Stroke and Vascular Neurology training at the University of California, San Diego under the tutelage of world-renowned stroke expert, Dr. Justin Zivin.
 Dr. Lunagariya is active in stroke research and is a recipient of the prestigious "National Institute of Health StrokeNet-SPOTRIAS" funding award.
 He is frequently invited to various national and international conferences to share his expertise.
 He also serves on the editorial board and as a reviewer of multiple neurology/stroke journals.
-His interests include leadership, healthcare administration and stroke systems of care.
+His interests include leadership, healthcare administration, and stroke systems of care.

 Vishwanath Pattan, MD, Endocrinology, SUNY Upstate Medical Center, Syracuse, NY

 Dr. Pattan is board certified internist and endocrinologist currently working as Assistant Professor, Department of Medicine, Division of Endocrinology, Diabetes and Metabolism at SUNY Upstate Medical Center, Syracuse, NY.
-Prior to this he served as Medical Director for the Division of Endocrinology at Wyoming Medical Center in Casper, WY.
+Prior to this, he served as Medical Director for the Division of Endocrinology at Wyoming Medical Center in Casper, WY.
 He completed medical school at Karnataka Institute of Medical Sciences in his hometown of Hubli, India.
 He did a residency in pharmacology at All India Institute of Medical Sciences in New Delhi and another in internal medicine at Raritan Bay Medical Center in New Jersey.
 Dr. Pattan did his endocrinology fellowship at Harbor UCLA/City of Hope in California and was a research fellow at the Mayo Clinic in Minnesota.
-In his down time he enjoys playing cricket, hiking and swimming.
+In his down time, he enjoys playing cricket, hiking, and swimming.

-Dr. Pearson-Shaver is the Pediatric Residency Program Director at Palms West Hospital.
+Dr. Pearson-Shaver is the Pediatric Residency Program Director at HCA Florida Palms West Hospital.
 Trained as a pediatric intensivist, Dr. Pearson-Shaver practiced for 26 years at the Medical College of Georgia at Augusta University.
 He completed a Master of Health Services Administration in May 2000.
 Dr. Pearson-Shaver retired from the Medical College of Georgia to become the Thomas B. and Doris E. Black Professor and Chair of the Department of Pediatrics at the Mercer University School of Medicine and the Medical Director of the Children’s Hospital Navicent Health in Macon, Georgia.
-After a successful term as a Department Chair, Dr. Pearson-Shaver moved to South Florida to continue the work of program building, curriculum development and teaching.
+After a successful term as a Department Chair, Dr. Pearson-Shaver moved to South Florida to continue the work of program building, curriculum development, and teaching.